AlecSmith96/faceit-user-service/README.md

 - For the `GetUsers` endpoint, I would improve the filtering options by:
   - Allowing for users to be searched by `createdAt` or `updatedAt` fields, with less than, greater than, or date range options.
   - Provide ordering options, allowing the users to set the field to sort by and whether they are displayed in ascending or descending order.
+  - Make sure that the final page of results for a query doesn't include a pageToken to an empty page.
 - In the Dockerfile, using a scratch base image in the final stage for increased security.
+- Implement tracing at the usecase and adapter layers to identify any potential performance optimisations.